Rules for Sailing with a Baby

 Give each other grace

-Sailing with a baby is pretty awesome but it can also be intense.
+Sailing with a baby is pretty awesome, but it can also be intense.
 We try to communicate honestly, ask for help, and apologize when needed.

 Keep the adventure alive (just in smaller doses)